andrew/ultimate-awesome/README.md

 - [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
 - [fucking-awesome-incident-response](https://github.com/Correia-jpv/fucking-awesome-incident-response) - A curated list of tools for incident response.
 With repository stars⭐ and forks🍴.
 - [awesome-solidity](https://github.com/BlockchainLabsNZ/awesome-solidity) - A curated list of awesome Solidity resources.
+- [awesome-adversarial-examples-dl](https://github.com/chbrian/awesome-adversarial-examples-dl) - A curated list of awesome resources for adversarial examples in deep learning.
 - [awesome-voice-conversion](https://github.com/JeffC0628/awesome-voice-conversion) - A curated list of awesome voice conversion, projects and communities.
 - [awesome-claude-code](https://github.com/LangGPT/awesome-claude-code) - Awesome Claude Code Resources, Projects、Prompts、Agents、Commands，everything about claude code!
 Claude Code 精选资源列表 （by 云中江树）.
 - [awesome-web3-projects](https://github.com/Shubham0850/awesome-web3-projects) - A handpicked collection of inspiring Web3 projects for learning and exploration.